 How do anti-methanogenic additives work?

-The video below from Teagasc shows how anti-methane additives work in beef cattle
+The video below from Teagasc shows how anti-methane additives work in beef cattle.

 Feed additives work by either inhibiting the microorganisms that produce methane in the rumen or by changing the volatile fatty acid profile in the rumen, subsequently reducing methane emissions without reducing animal performance.